 Parameter Description Target A target determines the instances that are to be monitored.
-Targets are determined based on the following formula: Target = (Maps ∩ Inclusion map) - Exclusion map Automatic Target Selection (ATS) A built-in feature that automatically selects the Virtual Machines and Network Interfaces based on the rules defined in the maps, inclusion maps, and exclusion maps in the monitoring session.
-For example, if you create a rule determining the MAC source address in a map and a subnet in the inclusion map, the egress traffic from all instances or Network Interfaces matching the MAC address in the specified subnet is selected for tapping the traffic.
+Targets are determined based on the following formula: Target = (Maps ∩ Inclusion map) - Exclusion map Automatic Target Selection (ATS) A built-in feature that automatically selects the Virtual Machines and ENIs based on the rules defined in the maps, inclusion maps, and exclusion maps in the monitoring session.
+For example, if you create a rule determining the MAC source address in a map and a subnet in the inclusion map, the egress traffic from all instances or ENIs matching the MAC address in the specified subnet is selected for tapping the traffic.
 Tunnel A tunnel lists the monitoring tools to which the traffic matching the filtered criteria is routed.

-Creating Tunnel Endpoints
+Create Tunnel Endpoints

-The customized traffic from the GigaVUE V Series node is distributed to the tunnel endpoints using Virtual Extensible LAN (VXLAN) tunnel.
+The customized traffic from the GigaVUE V Series node is distributed to the tunnel endpoints using a standard L2 Generic Routing Encapsulation (GRE) or Virtual Extensible LAN (VXLAN) tunnel.